sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 On a boring weekend in December last year, I decided to set myself a fun challenge: pick a simple generative process to simulate and attempt to make as many different variations as I can by just playing with the various available parameters.

-The algorithm I picked was the movement of particles on a canvas based on a simple force field using Perlin noise.
-I built a handful of simple classes in Processing to help me quickly iterate on ideas and I was off.
+The algorithm I picked was *perlin noise fields*, the movement of particles on a canvas based on a simple force field created using Perlin noise.
+I built a handful of simple classes in [Processing](https://processing.org/) to help me quickly iterate on ideas and I was off.

 This post details what I came up with along with some lessons learnt.
-In particular, this challenge has been helpful in cementing my own understanding of how to *actively practice* creativity using self-imposed constraints.
+In particular, this challenge has been helpful in understanding how to *actively practice* creativity using self-imposed constraints.

 ## Perlin Noise Fields: A Brief Overview